A catchment wide approach to restoring the environment and saving our wild Atlantic Salmon

 A new Alliance focussed on enhancing the Tay Catchment

-The Tay Catchment Salmon Alliance is the new name for the Tay Ghillies Association.
-This new name better reflects the current situation on the “Mighty Tay”, its tributaries and the landscape environment through which they flow.
 Joining the Alliance immediately is the Tay Action Partnership which comprises proprietors from significant beats in the Tay Catchment who bring huge experience, expertise and a sense of urgency to the new Alliance.
 There are more potential members also ready to join including environmental groups, local businesses, fishery owners, the hospitality industry, anglers, and interested individuals.

 For decades the River Tay and its tributaries have been world-famous for salmon angling, bringing thousands of visitors to Scotland each year.
-Recently, the numbers of Atlantic Salmon have been declining steeply to the point where it is now classified as endangered - a classification which, if not reversed, will lead to eventual extinction.
-The continuing decline of the Wild Atlantic Salmon is worrying – this “King of Fish” is now listed as an endangered species!
-It is an “indicator species” and its decline shows that all is not well with our environment with significant issues caused by climate change, floods, increases in temperature and a number of man-made issues such as barriers to migration, pollution and over-predation by protected species.
-This is a major issue in the Tay Catchment, UK’s largest, with adverse effects on employment, tourism, local businesses and the environment which the general public enjoy.
-The new Alliance will take a catchment-wide approach to restoring the environment, focussing on environmental improvements benefiting the land, birds, mammals, all wild fish and the endangered freshwater pearl mussels.
+Recently, the numbers of Atlantic Salmon, this "King of Fish", have been declining steeply to the point where they are now classified as endangered - a classification which, if not reversed, will lead to eventual extinction.
+Salmon are an "indicator species" and their decline shows that all is not well with our environment with significant issues caused by climate change, floods, increases in temperature and a number of man-made issues such as barriers to migration, pollution and over-predation by protected species.
+This is a major issue in the Tay Catchment, Scotland's largest river system, with adverse effects on employment, tourism, local businesses and the environment which the general public enjoy.

 Membership